 Reports, reminiscences and echoes

 Macquarie's proclamation [media]on the raid and massacre in the Sydney Gazette on 4 May was longwinded, but said only that 'several Natives have been unavoidably killed and wounded' and that they were themselves to blame because they had not 'surrendered themselves on being called to do so'.
-The deaths at Appin were said to be 'unavoidable', but would hopefully deter further 'outrages'.
-In his report to his superior in England, Macquarie added the fiction that the Aborigines on Broughton's land had 'resisted' the soldiers, and omitted the fact that the five prisoners were women and children.
-All the participants of the military operation, even Warby, Budbury and Bundle, were handsomely rewarded in spirits, shoes, cash, clothing, blankets, food and tobacco.
+But, contrary to Macquarie's own orders, the Aboriginal people had not been 'called', let alone given the chance to surrender.
+In his report to his superior in England, Macquarie again falsely asserted that the Aboriginal people had 'resisted' the soldiers.
+He also omitted the fact that the five prisoners were women and children.
+All the participants of the 1816 military operation, even Warby, Budbury and Bundle, were handsomely rewarded in spirits, shoes, cash, clothing, blankets, food and tobacco.

 Captain James Wallis produced the only official report on what happened at Appin, writing that the massacre had been a 'melancholy but necessary duty', and that he deeply regretted the deaths of the old man, the women and children.
 There was one other eyewitness report.
 William Byrne was a boy of eight when the massacre happened.
 His reminiscences of the event were published almost 90 years later.
 Byrne said that

 The Government then sent up a detachment of soldier who ran a portion of them into a drive, shot sixteen of them, and hanged three on McGee's Hill.